These portfolio managers for rich investors made big money in November. Here's how

 ICICI Prudential’s Value Strategy, which money manager Anand Shah manages, held stocks like ICICI Bank, Bharti Airtel, State Bank of India, Bank of Baroda, The Great Eastern Shipping Company in its portfolio on October 31, 2022.

 On the other hand, Right Horizons Minerva India Under-Served, which is managed by fund manager Piyush Sharma, has managed to deliver over 56 per cent annualised return to investors in the past two years till November 30.
-As of October 31, 2022, the strategy had 14 stocks in its portfolio with a portfolio price-to-earnings ratio of 18.1, according to PMS World AIF.
+As of October 31, 2022, the strategy had 14 stocks in its portfolio with a portfolio price-to-earnings ratio of 18.1, according to PMS AIF World.

 “Our holdings have done well largely because of underlying earnings,” said Sharma.